ensminger/n2k/README.md

 ## License
 _[TODO] Unsure how to license this plugin, actually.
-Will need to do my homework on Wordpress licensing_ A copy of the license will be included in the root of the plugin’s directory as `LICENSE`.
+Will need to do my homework on Wordpress licensing._  A copy of the license will be included in the root of the plugin’s directory as `LICENSE`.